 International portrait photographer Jacinta Bernard says that wedding photos include all kinds of shots – poses, candids, and what she calls “duds” (the ones that go blurry at a spot).
 Jacinta says that it’s good to clean up and perfect as many copies as possible with color and contrast correction.

-Gemma Clarke, a Sydney-based award-winning AIPP accredited international photographer specializing in relaxed weddings, portraits and travel reveals that it is a common practice that the clients receive only the best of edited images.
-There are lot that have to be deleted and the others are edited to perfection and given to the client.
+Gemma Clarke, a Sydney-based award-winning AIPP accredited international photographer specializing in relaxed weddings, portraits and travel reveal that it is a common practice that the clients receive only the best of edited images.
+There are a lot that has to be deleted and the others are edited to perfection and given to the client.